EmbeddedOS/embeddedos.github.io/_posts/2025-03-05-aarch64-bare-metal-boot-code.md

     /* ... */
 ```

 I'm currently not handling other exceptions except the exception from lower EL using AArch64 `el1_lower_el_aarch64_sync_handler` that is mainly used to handle `svc` command from EL0, we will discuss more in the next section.
-We branch into `el1_lower_el_aarch64_sync_handler` to handle this one, otherwise, I use `b .` to loop forever, it means I haven't implemented yet 😛.
+We branch into `el1_lower_el_aarch64_sync_handler` to handle this one, for others, I use `b .` to loop forever, it means I haven't implemented yet 😛.

-### 3.4.
+### 3.5.
 System calls

 System calls are the way lower level code request for higher level code services.
 We have four ELs so we have three system call instructions to request upper services: